+This section refers to a previous submission by Vegan Australia in response to the draft Australian Animal Welfare Standards and Guidelines for Poultry.
 As part of the public consultation process, Vegan Australia encouraged members of the public to make submissions calling for the end of poultry farming.
-At the time of writing, over 900 people had made such submissions.
-We attach a list of these submissions, with comments from the submitters.
-The main submission text is as follows:
+Over 900 people had made such submissions.
+The text we suggested was as follows:

-To Animal Health Australia.
+To Animal Health Australia,